How to Remove Time from Date in a Pivot Table in Excel (A Step by Step Method)

 Things to Remember

-👉 To create Format Cells, press Ctrl + 1 on your keyboard simultaneously.
+To access the Format Cells dialog, press Ctrl + 1 on your keyboard.

 Download Practice Workbook